laurapessl/hcc-custom-charts/tutorial/tutorial.md

 # Tutorial: How to create custome RAWGraph Chart.
-This small Tutorial on how to create your own RAWGraphs Chart you first need to clone our repository
+This is a short tutorial on how to create your own RAWGraphs chart.

 ## Prerequisits
 Follow the `Getting Started` instructions in the `README.md`.